What is a Stem and Leaf Plot?

 For stem and leaf plots, statistical software often highlights the median in some fashion.
 This software indicates where the median occurs by placing parentheses around the count.
 For these data, we know the median is either 26 or 27.

 The first column contains cumulative counts.
-The format of these counts might not be intuitive at first.
+Reading these counts in a stem and leaf plot might not be intuitive at first.
 For each row, the counts sum that row and all rows further away from the median out to the distribution’s tail.

 For example, the stem = 2 row with the leaf values of 4 and 5 has a count of 39.
 This number indicates there are 39 observations in this row and lower (towards the left tail).
 On the higher side of the median, the stem = 2 row with values of 8 and 9 has a count of 43.
 This count indicates there are 43 observations in that row and higher (towards the right tail).

 The purpose behind this funny way of counting is to present a kind of distribution density.
 Where do most values fall?
 Higher counts correspond to more frequently occurring data values.
-For these data, the counts indicate that the majority of the values are between 22 and 29.
+By reading the counts on this stem and leaf plot, we know that the majority of the values are between 22 and 29.

 Have you become a stem and leaf plot devotee?
 I like how they present the same distribution properties as histograms, but you can also pull out some or all of the data values.